 The sugar and phosphate groups form the backbone of the DNA strand, while the nitrogenous bases carry the genetic code.
 The key to DNA's negative charge lies within the phosphate group.

 Each phosphate group contains a phosphorus atom bonded to four oxygen atoms.
 At physiological pH (around 7.4), typical of the conditions within living cells, two of these oxygen atoms are negatively charged.
-This is because the phosphate group can donate two protons (hydrogen ions, H+), resulting in a double negative charge (-2).
+Because of that, this is because the phosphate group can donate two protons (hydrogen ions, H+), resulting in a double negative charge (-2).
 This negative charge is delocalized across the phosphate group, meaning it's not confined to a single oxygen atom, but rather distributed across the structure.

 Since each nucleotide in a DNA strand contains one phosphate group, and these groups are linked together to form the DNA backbone, the entire DNA molecule is inherently negatively charged.
 The more nucleotides a DNA molecule contains, the greater its overall negative charge.